spawnmarvel/azure-functions/README.md

 ## Update function

 * Put all imports or libs in requirements.txt
-* Add code inside function name, worker.py, st_queue.py
+* Add the code inside function name folder, worker.py, st_queue.py
 * Test it, you might need to az login if much dependencies
 * Publish it